 -Take off shoes before walking on the church stage or into the cry room.

 -The Church office is not a hang out spot.
 Students are permitted to go into the office if they are working with Malie, or need to talk to one of the staff members.
-If you have any questions about anything, talk with the Deans before going in and talking with Curtis.
+If you have any questions about anything, talk with a staff member before going in and talking with Josh Cucjen.

 Campus Relationships (Vision: that we live communally as the family of God)